Akansha0695/ChurnCustomerPrediction-MachineLearning/README.md

 **ESTIMATED SALARY**: Estimated salary of customer.

 **CHURN (0 = No; 1 = Yes)**: Customer who stops using product or service over a defined period.

+                                            It includes the following key features

+**Data Exploration**: The project begins with exploring and understanding the dataset, checking for null values, and visualizing the data distribution.

+**Data Preprocessing**: The dataset undergoes preprocessing steps, such as handling categorical variables using Label Encoding and addressing data imbalances.

+**Modeling**: Different machine learning models, including Logistic Regression, Decision Trees, Random Forest, AdaBoost, Gradient Boosting, and XGBoost, are applied to predict customer churn.

+**Evaluation**: Model performance is evaluated using metrics such as precision, recall, and F1-score.
+Various pruning techniques are applied to enhance model accuracy and reduce overfitting.

+**Conclusion**: The project concludes with a detailed analysis of the best-performing algorithms on the given dataset.
+AdaBoostClassifier, GradientBoostingClassifier, and XGBClassifier emerge as the most effective models for predicting customer churn.